Complying with our open access policy

 If this is the case, you have three options:

 - Grant a licence of your copyright to a journal instead of assigning copyright.
 Such a licence would have to allow the journal to publish but still allow you to make your research available through PMC/Europe PMC.
 In this way, you should be able to retain ownership of your copyright and still allow publication in a journal.
-This could be achieved, for example, through using the JISC SURF Licence to Publish, which was developed in consultation with Wellcome.
+This could be achieved, for example, through using the SPARC Author Addendum to Publication Agreement.

 - Agree to a journal's normal arrangements on the condition that it is specifically agreed that deposition in PMC/Europe PMC can take place.